221420649/221420649.github.io/README.md

 # 🌐 Digital Portfolio

 ## 👤 About Me
-I am a student at Cape Peninsula University of Technology studying Information and Communication Technology.
-This portfolio showcases my work readiness training, CV, mock interview, and reflections.
+I am an Information and Communication Technology student at the Cape Peninsula University of Technology.
+This digital portfolio showcases my skills, experience, and professional development, including my CV, mock interview, and reflections on my learning journey.

 ---